DimitarGrozev5/trainer-frontend/README.md

 ### useAuth

 The **useAuth** hook check _localStorage_ for user authentication data.
 It then tries to decode the token, update the global state and if the token is close to expiring it tries to refresh it by sending a refresh request to the backend.
 The hook uses the `headers` option of `sendRequest`, to manualy set the _Authorization_ header of the request for refresh.

+## Special data

+### Training Programs

+The training programs are a special _data type_ - `TrainingProgram`.
+Every program has to have a specific set of properties and methods, in order to be able to be called from other parts of the program.